cylc/cylc-flow/doc/src/appendices/suiterc-config-ref.rst

 [meta] ``->`` group
 ^^^^^^^^^^^^^^^^^^^

 A group name for a suite.
-In the gscan GUI, suites with the same group name can be collapsed into a single state summary when the "group" column is displayed.

 - *type*: single line string
 - *default*: (none)